 There’s basil and then there’s Superbo pesto basil.
 It is a classic sweet basil and has a starring role in one of the most popular foods from Italy – pesto.
 Superbo pesto basil was developed specifically for that zesty sauce.
 According to Superbo basil information, it makes a great substitute for Genovese and has a more intense flavor.

 Superbo is a compact, bush-like herb.
 The basic essential oils in basil, which give it the unique flavor, are cineol, eugenol, linalol, and estragol.
 These provide the spicy, minty, sweet, fresh taste of the herb.
-Superbo basil information informs us that it was developed by choosing the basil species with the highest amounts of the first three oils, leaving out the mint flavor.
+Superbo basil information tells us that it was developed by choosing the basil species with the highest amounts of the first three oils, leaving out the mint flavor.

 Pesto is only one of Superbo basil uses, but it was with this sauce in mind that the variety was developed.
 The medium plant has deeply green leaves that slightly cup under.
 It was bred from ‘Genovese classic.’